AI & Privacy

 Llama 3.3 (70B Parameters)

-Llama 3.3 is Meta's latest flagship model, offering performance comparable to the much larger Llama 3.1 405B while requiring only 43GB of storage.
+Llama 3.3 is Meta's latest flagship model, released in December 2024.
+It offers performance comparable to the much larger Llama 3.1 405B while requiring only 43GB of storage, representing a major advancement in efficient model design.

 Key Specifications: